Code-Institute-Submissions/Where-s-Next-/README.md

 **User stories**

 **External User Goals:**
+* I want to be able to access and navigate the site easily.
-* Find the best holiday destination for their needs.
+* I want to find the best holiday destination for my needs.
+* I want to be able to choose from a choice of destinations.
+* I want to see Hotels, places to Eat and attractions in relevent destination i choose.

 **Site Owner's Goals:**
+*  Allow users to easily navigate the site.
-*  Get users to choose a travel package from this site and/or from its sponsors.
+*  Allow users to choose a travel package from this site and/or from its sponsors.
+*  Allow users to select a country to find a city.
+*  Allow users to find cities in the selected country.
-*  Allow users to select/search a city and see a map showing attractions, accommodation & restaurants.
+*  Allow and see a map showing attractions, accommodation & restaurants.
-*  Display results that are visually appealing and user friendly.
+*  Allow users to view results that are visually appealing and user friendly.
+*  Allow users to access site on multiple devices.

 **Design**
 *  Colour Scheme